 All are welcome.
-We are a diverse congregation of people from the Greater Hartford region.
-Our parishioners come from nearby and farther out to worship, pray, serve and learn together.
-The Episcopal church is a safe place where differing points of view, as well as questions, are welcomed as part of our spiritual journey.
-Many are drawn by the beauty of our sacred space, others are inspired by our worship and music, and still others are nourished by being part of a community of believers in Jesus Christ.
+Our diverse congregation comes from the Greater Hartford region to worship, pray, serve and learn together in an urban community.
+The Episcopal church is a safe place where different points of view, as well as questions are welcomed as part of our sacred space, where others are inspired by our worship and music, and still others are nourished by being part of a community of believers in Jesus Christ.
 Our faith is based on Scripture, tradition and reason.

 We hope this visit to our website will encourage you to visit us in person.
 As Jesus said, "Come and see."
 Come and see what God is doing in and through our ministries.